-Sometimes it is difficult for a person to recognize they have a problem, because they are in denial.
+Sometimes, it is difficult for a person to recognize that they have a problem, because they are in denial.

 Studies show a link between alcohol abuse and anger.
-Alcohol impairs your ability to think and make good decisions, making it easier to become enraged.
+Alcohol impairs your ability to think and make good decisions, making it easier to become angered.

 Attention Deficit Hyperactivity Disorder (ADHD)